-If your trip to Kariya is all booked but your itinerary is a bit on the empty side, we can give you a few hints and tips.Make the short drive out of the heart of the neighborhood and spend a couple of hours exploring Kariya City Traffic Park and Kariya City Art Museum.
-After you’ve marked them off your to-do list, steer your car in the direction of Chiryu Shrine.
+If your trip to Kariya is all organized but your itinerary is a bit on the empty side, we can give you a few hints and tips.Sometimes short and sweet drives are fun too.
+Just down the road, Kariya City Traffic Park and Kariya City Art Museum will keep you busy.
+After you’ve checked them off your to-do list, steer that car in the direction of Chiryu Shrine.

-Kariya has some beautiful seaside areas, and what better way to explore them than from behind the wheel of your own rental car.
-See what fascinating treasures you can find scattered along the water’s edge at one of these lovely beaches:
+Kariya has some gorgeous coastal areas, and there’s no better way to experience them than from behind the wheel of your very own rental car.
+See what fascinating shells and treasures you can find sprinkled along the shoreline of one of these top beaches:

 Nishiura Onsen Beach (19 miles away).

 If you’re traveling to Kariya for work-related reasons, you’ll probably be visiting some convention and business centers.
 With your own set of wheels, you’re sure to get there on time.
 Here are some of the biggest and the best:

 Nagoya Congress Center (11 miles away).

 Cultural Path Futaba Museum (13 miles away).